 With history dating back more than 2,000 years, Dinefwr Park and Castle is not just a great spot for bluebells.
 Amble around the Castle Woods to get your fill of blue and then explore the 12th century Welsh castle, home to Lord Rhys – one of the most prosperous Welsh princes.

 At the heart of this National Trust Reserve is Newton House and its surrounding 18th century landscaped garden.
 If you're lucky, you might come across one of the 100 fallow deer in the medieval deer park.
-If not, the small herd of a very old and rare breed of cattle are always a welcome sighting.
+If not, the small herd of an old and rare breed of cattle are always a welcome sighting.
 Newton House, built in 1660 but now with a Gothic façade, has a tea room overlooking the deer park and an exhibition for history buffs wanting to learn more about Dinefwr Castle.

 Prehen Wood sits quietly on the east bank of the River Foyle and, dating back as far as 1600, has seen centuries come and go.
 Visitors to this area will be overwhelmed by Prehen’s natural beauty.
 The more privileged visitor may even catch a glimpse of the endangered red squirrel, while bird inhabitants include the sparrowhawk and long-eared owl.
 Bluebells bloom from around mid April.

-Killaloo sits within the beautiful valley of the River Faughan, just a mile upstream from Oaks Wood.
+Killaloo sits within the beautiful valley of the River Faughan, just 1.5km upstream from Oaks Wood.
 There are some spectacular oaks, possibly explaining why the rare purple hairstreak butterfly, which is confined to oak wood, has been spotted here.
 In addition to our well-loved bluebell, keep a look out for some other woodland beauties.
 Plants such as wood anemone, wood sorrel and wild garlic adorn the ancient woodland; while birds include the sparrowhawk, jay and kingfisher.
 Paths on the site have recently been upgraded.